 Where can I host Django for free?

-For Free you can go for GoogieHost, Pythonanywhere, Heroku. and also you can setup a fully functional web server within a coupon of time.
+For Free you can go for GoogieHost, Pythonanywhere, or Heroku.
+You can also set up a fully functional web server within a coupon.

 How do I deploy a Django project?